ClusterCockpit/ClusterCockpit/README.md

 Setup project
 --------------------------------------------------------------------------------

-Symfony application can be operated in so called environments.
-A `dev` environment is used for development and testing and is usually used together with the builtin PHP web server listening on a local port.
-For production the environment is switched from `dev` to `prod`.
-This enables performance optimisations and is intended to be used together with a web server, as e.g.
+Symfony applications are operated in so called environments.
+The `dev` environment is for development and testing and is usually used together with the builtin PHP web server listening on a local port.
+For production the environment is should be switched from `dev` to `prod`.
+This enables performance optimisations and is usually used together with a web server, as e.g. Apache.
-Apache.
 Below instructions apply to a development setup and are intended to be used by someone developing or testing ClusterCockpit.
 Please refer to the Wiki if you want to install ClusterCockpit in a production environment.

 1. Clone repository
 ```